Maundy Thursday: Choral Eucharist & Stripping of Altars

 Maundy Thursday gets its name from the Latin word mandare meaning to command.
 We remember Jesus’ command: “Love one another as I have loved you.”

-All our welcome to join us at this moving service which is full of symbolism and sets the scene for the events to come on Good Friday.
+All are welcome to this moving service which is full of symbolism and sets the scene for the events to come on Good Friday.

 The night before his crucifixion, Jesus shared a final meal with his friends, before his betrayal and his arrest in the Garden of Gethsemane.